mydata-space/vanarsdeldatawarehouse/README.md

 ## ✨ About Me

 Hi there!
-I'm GHABAKO, a freelance data and information specialist and a graduate of an MBA in business analytics and information systems.
+I'm GHABAKO, data freelance and information system specialist and a graduate of an MBA in business analytics and information systems.
 My responsability is to help businesses to process, analyze and consume data efficiently and effectively.
 Furthermore, I am SAP Finance and Controlling consultant.